 Simon Walton is a Managing Partner and heads up the Retail and Consumer practices at Berwick Partners.

-Categories: Consumer & FMCG Recruitment, Energy & Utilities Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Government Recruitment, Chemicals and Process Industries, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment
+Category: Consumer & FMCG Recruitment, Energy & Utilities Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Retail & Ecommerce Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Government Recruitment, Chemicals and Process Industries Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment